katzenpost/katzenpost/drafts/client.rst

 1. client to client
 2. client to server

-This library could be used to compose more sophisticated communication channels which provide additional cryptographic security properties to the client application such as:
+This library SHOULD be used to compose more sophisticated communication channels which provide additional cryptographic security properties to the client application such as: